sacarlson/Trick_Tracker/readme.md

 installed on any android phone to work.
 Traccar allows continues tracking of any device over time that can be displayed on the Trick Tracker map with tracks of past paths taken of tracked targets over a desired period of time.

-For more user info  check out http://scottygeekpage.blogspot.com/2016/04/digital-pimp-continue-development.html that contains discriptions and screen shots and user info on how to use Trick Tracker and points to the presently active demo of the website.
-The blog also contains information of the plans of future develpment.
-You might also check out http://track.surething.biz/map that is at present the default location of the demo website.

 Bellow here is more technical info about the tracking API format used in Trick Tracker that is derived from the Traccar api format for input.
 The output of track.php output format is also discribed here that is used in the javascript section of maps to provide realtime updates that are polled over time.